oracle-livelabs/security/database/story/story-hack/story-hack.md

             ![View EMPLOYEESEARCH_PROD sensitive data on PDB2](./images/hack-lab3d-07.png "View EMPLOYEESEARCH_PROD sensitive data on PDB2")

-            **Note**: Remember that some sensitive data is redacted because the schema owner, `EMPLOYEESEARCH_PROD`, has not accessed the data using a trusted path
+            **Note**: Remember that some sensitive data is redacted because the schema owner, `EMPLOYEESEARCH_PROD`, has not accessed the data using a trusted path.

         - **As a DBA** (SYS as sysdba)